Nigerien crisis (2023–2024): Identified sources

 Prior to the coup, Bazoum had accused the Wagner Group of sponsoring "disinformation campaigns" against him and his government.
 Other sources identifying with the junta include the Pan-African Group for Trade and Investment (GPCI), which is a media firm founded by pro-Russian Burkinabè businessman Harouna Douamba, and the pan-Africanist TV channel Afrique Media based in Cameroon, which falsely reported Bazoum's resignation on 9 August and has a partnership with the Russian state-controlled media outlet RT.

 Impact

-At least 4.3 million people in Niger are in need of aid including access to food, medicine, and basic goods.
-According to the United Nations, the figure is likely to rise as international sanctions come into effect.
-Airspace closure by the junta also complicates efforts to bring humanitarian aid into the country.
-By 1 September it was reported that 7,300 tons of food aid was blocked from entering the country due to sanctions while food prices increased by an estimated 21 percent.
+Following the coup, at least 4.3 million people in Niger are in need of aid including access to food, medicine, and basic goods.
+According to the United Nations, this figure increased to 4.5 million people in 2024, after international sanctions were implemented.
+ECOWAS imposed numerous sanctions on Niger following the coup that restricted trade, travel, and aid from ECOWAS institutions.
+These sanctions included border closures, embargoes on several essential products and services, freezing financial assets in ECOWAS central banks, and suspension of financial assistance from ECOWAS financial institutions (such as the ECOWAS Bank for Investment and Development and the West African Development Bank).
+While international sanctions included the suspension of many forms of international aid, they did not include humanitarian aid such as food and health assistance.
+However, airspace closure by the junta also complicates efforts to bring humanitarian aid into the country.
+By 1 September 2023 it was reported that 7,300 tons of food aid was blocked from entering the country due to border closure sanctions while food prices increased by an estimated 21 percent.
 Niger's food exports, particularly that of onions, have also been affected by sanctions, with prices in neighboring recipient countries such as Ghana doubling as a result of blockages.